 If you’ve never owned a golf cart, there are a number of considerations specific to this type of vehicle that you’ll want to familiarize yourself with before even thinking about looking for the right cart for you.

-To be able to answer these questions, you’ll need to assess your lifestyle, budget, and what your primary intended use will be, as these things will largely dictate which kind of golf cart you ultimately end up with, and, more importantly, whether you’ll be happy with your purchase.
+To be able to answer these questions, you’ll need to give some good thought about your lifestyle, budget, and what your primary intended use will be.
+These things will help decide which kind of golf cart you ultimately end up with, and, more importantly, whether you’ll be happy with your purchase.

 In this guide, we highlight the most essential considerations to help guide and inform your decision making, empower you as a buyer, and ultimately help you find the right vehicle for you and your individual situation.